 - 602.1 As a combat step starts, the proposed attacker exhausts, becomes an attacker, and starts attacking, but is not yet in combat (602.3).
 An attacking player can strike with any applicable weapons at this time (and only at this time).
 None of this uses the chain.
 Then, a priority window, called the Attack Window, opens.
-Any waiting triggered effects are added to the chain, and then the turn player gets priority. - As an attack window closes, if there is no attacker and/or no proposed defender, the combat concludes (603).
+Any waiting triggered effects are added to the chain, and then the turn player gets priority. - 602.2 As an attack window closes, if there is no attacker and/or no proposed defender, the combat concludes (603).
 Otherwise, any player opposed to the attacker may exhaust a character he controls that can protect the proposed defender against the attacker.
 This is called the Protect Point.
 This doesn't use the chain and is the only time a character can protect.
 If that happens, the proposed defender is removed from combat, and that exhausted character becomes the proposed defender and starts protecting. - 602.2a While an attacker has Stealth, characters can't protect. - 602.2b Only one character per proposed defender can protect each combat.
 A character can protect whether or not it can be attacked by the attacker.
-A proposed defender can't protect itself, or another proposed defender. - 602.2c If a character protects during a sabotage combat, it stops being a sabotage.
+A proposed defender can't protect itself, or another proposed defender. - 602.2c If a character protects during a sabotage combat, it stops being a sabotage. - 602.3 Next, if there is no attacker and/or no proposed defender, the combat concludes (603).
 Otherwise, the following happens.
 The proposed defender becomes a defender and starts defending against the attacker.
 The attacker starts attacking the defender.
 Both attacker and defender enter combat and are now in combat with each other.
 A defending player can strike with any applicable weapons at this time (and only at this time).
 None of this uses the chain.
 Then a priority window, called the Defend Window, opens.
 Any waiting triggered effects are added to the chain, and then the turn player gets priority.
 As a defend window closes, the combat concludes (603).